 Who are you?

 We are four students of Austrian economics seeking to defend the discipline from bad logic, fallacious claims, and outright lies.
-Currently, our team includes myself (Nick Freiling), Ryan Budny, Caleb Fuller, and Kyle Latham.
-We all go to Grove City College.
+Currently, our team includes myself (Nick Freiling), and several other authors.
+We attended Grove City College.

 What led you to the ideas of liberty?

 We all have different stories about how we ‘discovered’ the philosophy of liberty, and we all hold differing views about how to best seek its preservation and advancement in the modern context.

 But one thing we all have in common is the economics department at Grove City College.
 Through the tutelage of Drs.
 Herbener, Ritenour, Miller, and Hendrickson, we have all come to more fully understand the tenets of Austrian/free market economics and the importance of liberty in allowing for economic progress.

 We write about economics.
 At this point, every single one of our articles is a response to an article from some other source that contains some sort of error or fallacious claim about economics.

 We are writing for anyone interested in discerning fact from fiction with regards to economics.